 - Existing NSU committees and offices:

 - Academic Council / Dean's Council

-- o Alumni Association
+- Alumni Association

 - Career Services

 - Center for Teaching and Learning (Faculty Professional Development)

 - College / University Curriculum Committees

 - Developmental Education Committee

-- o General Education Committee
+- General Education Committee

 - Office of Institutional Effectiveness

-- o Strategic Planning Committee
+- Strategic Planning Committee

 - Student Affairs Leadership Team (SALT)

 - Student Learning and Assessment Committee (Degrees of Excellence)

 - Student Orientation Activities

 - University Advising Committee

-This project proposal has been vetted throughout the university with input and feedback sought from various constituencies.
-During the fall 2016 opening meetings, the President, Provost, and VP for Student Affairs shared the initiative draft with the campus community and collected input.
-Once the project is formally approved by HLC and implementation starts, a website will provide the campus with immediate information, and the QI Steering Committee will work with NSU's Communication and Marketing unit to further distribute information as needed to the public.
+Prior to implementation, the project will be vetted throughout the university with input and feedback sought from various constituencies.
+During the fall 2016 opening meetings, the President, Provost, and VP for Student Affairs will share the initiative and plans with the campus community and collect input.
+A website will provide the campus with immediate information, and the QI Steering Committee will work with NSU's Communication and Marketing unit to further distribute information as needed to the public.